 While there have been many ways to consider DNS security over the years, BlueCat has a new and innovative approach – through DNS Edge.
 DNS Edge leverages the existing DNS infrastructure to give a user visibility, control, and detection capabilities.
 All of these allow for the detection, blocking, and quick remediation of cyber attacks, which take place at the DNS layer.

 DNSSEC and DNS security, while different aspects of a network security plan, are both critical to keeping information safe.
 You need to secure the DNS protocol to ensure data integrity, while at the same time analyzing DNS data which flows through that protocol.
 Centralized, purpose-built DNS architectures generally support DNSSEC with simple implementation - it becomes a no-brainer.
 While implementing more comprehensive DNS security tools is a more significant lift, it’s important to consider the bigger picture when looking at how we protect our data.
 According to Tom Hollingsworth of The Networking Nerd, when it comes to DNSSEC as a part of DNS Security:

 “[DNSSEC] won’t keep people from kicking in your door and taking things if that’s what they want.
 But it does raise the costs of trying to impersonate your identity.
 Properly implemented DNSSEC is a piece of great DNS security and, just like deadbolt locks and alarm system stickers, serves to make your enterprise an unattractive target for the bad guys.”

 Want more detail on how DNSSEC is implemented on DNS services?
-Here's something a bit more technical on how DNSSEC works.
+Here’s a bit more technical read on how DNSSEC works.

 Looking to implement DNS security on your network?
 Check out our intelligent security page for more information about how our security solutions can help.